jmeyers314/linmix/README.md

 ![linmix PGM](docs/pgm/pgm.png)

-Bayesian
-inference is employed, and a Markov chain containing random draws from the posterior is developed.
+Bayesian inference is employed, and a Markov chain containing random draws from the posterior is developed.
 Convergence of the MCMC to the posterior is monitored using the potential scale reduction factor (RHAT, Gelman et al. 2004).
 In general, when RHAT < 1.1 then approximate convergence is reached.

 Documentation
 -------------

-More detailed documentation can be found at http://linmix.readthedocs.org/en/latest/
+More detailed documentation can be found at http://linmix.readthedocs.org/en/latest/.
+In particular, the API is listed at http://linmix.readthedocs.org/en/latest/src/linmix.html, and a worked example (the same as in Kelly (2007) (arXiv:0705.2774)), is at http://linmix.readthedocs.org/en/latest/example.html.

 Usage
 -----